Federalism in India: Aberrations

 On 5 August 2019, the Government of India, by the powers vested in it by Constitution of India, passed a motion to dissolve Article 370 of the Constitution of India for the state of Jammu and Kashmir, and bifurcated the state into two Union Territories – Jammu and Kashmir, and Ladakh by introducing the Jammu and Kashmir Reorganization Act in the Parliament of India.

+Though Article 370 abrogation was upheld by the Supreme Court in 2023, statehood was restored from Union Territory.
+However, Part VI of the constitution applicable to any State is not applicable to J&K state per Article 152 which is yet to be clarified by the Supreme Court.

 Unitary Features

 Article 1 (1) of the constitution says India shall be a union of states.
 The amended (in 1956) Article 3, allows the union government power with the prior consent of the President (common head of states and union governments) to (a) form a new state/UT by separating a territory of any state, or by uniting two or more states/UTs or parts of states/UTs, or by uniting any territory to a part of any state/UT; (b) the power to establish new states/UT (which were not previously under India's territory) which were not in existence before.